Two CSCS-based iteration methods for solving absolute value equations: Introduction

-where $|{\bm x}|$ denotes the component-wise absolute value of the vector ${\bm x}$.
-A slightly more generalized form of the AVE,

-was discussed in \cite{JRAT} and investigated in a more general context in \cite{OLMRRM,SLHZHH}.
-Moreover, the theoretical and numerical aspects of these problems have been extensively investigated in recent literature \cite{MCTWD,MANJI,JRVHRF,OLMRRM,OLMAV}.
+where $A$ is a non-Hermitian Toeplitz matrix and $|{\bm x}| = (|x_1|,|x_2|,\ldots,|x_n|)^H$ denotes the component-wise absolute value of the vector ${\bm x} = (x_1,x_2,\ldots,x_n)^T$.
+Here the transpose and the conjugate transpose of a matrix $A$ are represented by $A^T$ and $A^H$, respectively.
+At present, both theoretical and numerical investigations of such problems have been extensively studied in recent literature \cite{MCTWD,MANJI,JRVHRF,OLMRRM,OLMAV,HMSK,SLWUPG}.
+Additionally, a slightly more extended form of AVEs,

-Generally speaking, the AVE (\ref{Ku1}) arises from quadratic programs, linear programs, bimatrix games and other problems, which can all be resulted in an linear complementarity problem (LCP) \cite{LCBQGZ,MANJI}, and the LCP is equivalent to the AVE (\ref{Ku1}).
-This means that the AVE is NP-hard in its general form \cite{OLMRRM,MANJI,OLMAV}.
-If $B = 0$, then generalized AVE (\ref{Ku2}) reduces to a system of linear equations $A{\bm x} = {\bm b}$, which have several applications in scientific computation \cite{MANJI}.
+was also discussed in \cite{JRAT} and investigated in a more general context \cite{OLMRRM, SLHZHH}.
+On the other side, the system of AVEs (\ref{Ku1}), which is generally equivalent to the linear complementarity problem (LCP) \cite{LCBQGZ,MANJI}, arises from linear programming, quadratic programming, bimatrix games and other engineering problems (see e.g. \cite{HWCSKC} for fractional diffusion equations).
+This means that the system of AVEs is NP-hard in its general form \cite{OLMRRM,MANJI,OLMAV}.
+If $B = 0$, then extended AVEs (\ref{Ku2}) reduce to a linear system $A {\bm x} = {\bm b}$, which have many applications in the field of scientific computations \cite{MANJI}.

-The recent research concerning the AVE contents can be summarized as the following aspects, one is the theoretical analysis, which focuses on the theorem of alternatives, various equivalent reformulations, and the existence and nonexistence of solutions; refer to \cite{MCTWD,LCBQGZ,SLHZHH,JRAT} for details.
-And the other is how to solve the AVE numerically.
-In the last decade, based on the fact that the LCP can be reduced to the AVE, which enjoys a very special and simple structure, a large variety of numerical methods for solving the AVE (\ref{Ku1}) can be found in the recent literature; see e.g. \cite{JRVHRF,OLMKF,OLMPD,MANJI,CZQJW} and references therein.
-For example, a finite computational algorithm that is solved by a finite succession of linear programs (SLP) in \cite{OLMAV}, and a semi-smooth Newton method is proposed in \cite{OLMA}, which largely shortens the computation time than the SLP method.
-Furthermore, a smoothing Newton algorithm was presented in \cite{LCBQGZ}, which was proved to be globally convergent and the convergence rate was quadratic under the condition that the singular values of $A$ exceed 1.
-This condition was weaker than the one applied in \cite{OLMA}.
+The recent researches concerning AVEs contents can be summarized as the following aspects, one is the theoretical analysis, which focuses on the theorem of alternatives, various equivalent reformulations, and the existence and nonexistence of solutions; refer, e.g., to \cite{MCTWD,LCBQGZ,SLHZHH,JRAT} for details, and the other is how to solve AVEs numerically.
+In the last decade, based on the fact that the LCP can be reduced to AVEs, which enjoys a special and simple structure, a lot of numerical methods for solving AVEs (\ref{Ku1}) can be found in the recent literature; see e.g. \cite{JRVHRF,OLMKF,OLMPD,MANJI,CZQJW} and references therein.
+For example, a finite computational algorithm that is solved by a finite succession of linear programs (SLP) in \cite{OLMAV}, and a semi-smooth Newton method and its inexact variants are introduced in \cite{OLMA,JYBCO} respectively, which largely shorten the computation time than the SLP method.
+Furthermore, a smoothing Newton algorithm was also presented in \cite{LCBQGZ}, which was proved to be globally convergent and the convergence rate was quadratic under the condition that the singular values of $A$ exceed 1.
+This proposed condition was weaker than the one established in \cite{OLMA}.